-Management methods such as this one work because it prevents your Frenchie from practicing an unwanted behavior constantly.
-If your French Bulldog repeats the poop-eating behavior enough, it will develop habits, which will be harder to break.
+Management methods such as this work because they prevent your Frenchie from constantly practicing an unwanted behavior.
+If your French Bulldog repeats the poop-eating behavior enough, it will develop habits that will be harder to break.

-If dietary changes recommended by your veterinarian and medical disorders have been ruled out, behavior modification may also prove helpful.
+Behavior modification may also prove helpful if dietary changes recommended by your veterinarian and medical disorders have been ruled out.
 You should distract your French Bulldog with a treat after they have pooped to divert their attention from it.
 It may not be long before a new behavior pattern emerges.

-To help your French Bulldog cope with emotional stress, make sure they get proper exercise and playtime; clean up after them as soon as they poop; and keep them on a leash while walking so they don’t eat other dogs’ stools.
+To help your French Bulldog cope with emotional stress, ensure they get proper exercise and playtime; clean up after them as soon as they poop, and keep them on a leash while walking so they don’t eat other dogs stools.

-Maintaining a clean yard while keeping your French Bulldog on a leash helps prevent poop eating and minimizes the chances of them reenacting unwanted behaviors over and over.
-Having a fence surrounding an area where your Frenchie eliminates in the yard will help you pick up the poop easily since it will all be in one spot.
+Maintaining a clean yard while keeping your French Bulldog on a leash helps prevent poop eating and minimizes the chances of reenacting unwanted behaviors.
+A fence surrounding an area where your Frenchie eliminates in the yard will help you pick up the poop easily since it will all be in one spot.